TanuK771/diabetes-prediction/README.md

-Project Title: Diabetes Risk Prediction Description:This project predicts whether a person is diabetic using machine learning.
+Project Title: Diabetes Risk Prediction.
+Description:This project predicts whether a person is diabetic using machine learning.

 Technologies Used: